Shrink wrapping: how it differs from other wrapping processes

 |Sleeve wrapping||The thick, heavy-duty plastic coating used mainly for practicality to protect products during transportation rather than aesthetics.

 It is the cheapest option for transporting products in bulk, as it allows products to be stacked on pallets while providing a solid protective layer.
 This price-to-protection ratio is great for heavy products that may incur higher transportation costs due to their size or weight.

 |Overwrapping||A delicate type of wrapping that’s less about protection and more about giving your product a luxury feel.
 It’s used for high-end or more prestigious products, which tends to add to their cost.

 Stretch wrapping means wrapping goods to a pallet.
 The type of film used can vary, but is usually very flexible.
 It’s pre-stretched when applied to a pallet, so it tightens when the wrapping is complete.

 It’s a much thicker wrap, but is generally only used for protection during transportation.

 When should we shrink wrap products in-house?

-If you are only wrapping one offs and samples, in-house shrink wrapping may be appropriate.
-Hand-held equipment is low cost and you could set up for less than £200.
+If you are only wrapping one-offs and samples, in-house shrink wrapping may be more appropriate.
+Hand-held equipment such as a heat gun are low cost and you could set them up for less than £200.
 However, if you want to do regular product runs, it is worth outsourcing to a contract packer, since it is low cost anyway.